Allan-FM/exm-DOOM/README.md

  -------
  Falta o som no disparo
- E a animação do disparo
+ E a animação do disparo💥
  -------